The people of Tallaght a town the size of Limerick are still waiting for shopping, recreational or other vital amenities.

 In the 1970s Dublin Corporation and Dublin County Council prepared plans for a Tallaght town centre to include shops, a health centre and other much needed amenities.
 While the sod turning ceremony took place for the new town centre, no fixed date has been set for work to begin.

-Chairman of Dublin County Council Ray Burke is disappointed with the dissenters and promised the development would go ahead as the people of Tallaght have had to wait for too long for proper town centre.
+Chairman of Dublin County Council Ray Burke is disappointed with the dissenters and promised the development would go ahead as the people of Tallaght have had to wait far too long for a proper town centre.

 Today after all these years of delay, work has started and it’s a fine day for the people of Tallaght.

-An RTÉ News report by Michael Ronayne broadcast on 12 December 1985.
+An RTÉ News report broadcast on 12 December 1985.
+The reporter is Michael Ronayne.